gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 Make me a reservation in Pittsburgh
 ``

 This time we notice that the date is not returned.
-This is because your message didn't provide a date and the previous state was wiped clean when you ended the conversation.
-In fact, when you send a message after ending the conversation, an entirely new **Dialog Stack** was created.
+This is because your message didn't provide a date for the reservation and the previous state was wiped clean when you ended the conversation.

+## Quick Recap

+In this lab, we successfully connected our bot application to our LUIS app, and configured *Dialog* with handlers for specific **intents**.
+We also learned how to interrogate the provided *LuisResult* to retrieve **entity** values parsed by LUIS and store these values within the **conversation's** state.

+## Next Steps
+At this point we are able to configure our *Dialog* to handle LUIS intents, but we haven't really done anything useful with the provided information.
+In the next lab, we'll learn how to structure bot applications with multiple dialogs as well as some more advanced interface features, like **cards** and **suggestions**.